 If Multiple Location QoS was requested, the H-GMLC as NF service consumer may perform the Location QoS mapping to obtain the location QoS that can be applicable to EPS based on the original multiple QoS (see clause 6.19 of 3GPP TS 23.273 [4]) and may include the mapped Location QoS applicable to EPS in the request to the V-GMLC as NF service producer.

-If the MBSR or MWAB indication was received, the (H-)GMLC of the MBSR or MWAB UE shall skip the privacy check based on the indication and/or the subscription data from UDM.
+If the MBSR indication is received, the (H-)GMLC of the MBSR UE shall skip the privacy check based on the MBSR indication and/or the subscription data from UDM.

+If the MWAB indication is received, the (H-)GMLC of the MWAB UE shall skip the privacy check based on the MWAB indication.
 If the MWAB indication was received from the LMF, the GMLC in MWAB-UE Broadcasted PLMN shall relay the MWAB indication to the GMLC in MWAB-UE HPLMN.

-Editor’s Note: Whether to skip privacy check for MWAB-UE based on subscription data from UDM may be updated depending on stage 2 decision.